glotzerlab/gsd/doc/shapes.rst

 Type: ``ConvexPolyhedron``

+A convex polyhedron with vertices specifying the convex hull of the shape.
 Spheropolyhedra can be represented using this shape type, through the ``rounding_radius`` key.

 =============== =============== ===== ==== ======= ======